Here Are All The Southern California Parents And School Officials Involved In The College Cheating Scandal

-The Wall Street Journal reported Thursday that another L.A. parent, Morrie Tobin, is the person responsible for tipping the feds off to the cheating scandal in the first place.
+The Wall Street Journal reported in March that another L.A. parent, Morrie Tobin, is the person responsible for tipping the feds off to the cheating scandal in the first place.
 According to the newspaper, Tobin was under investigation for securities fraud "when he offered a tip to federal authorities in an effort to obtain leniency, according to people familiar with the matter."

 That tip involved pointing them to the head women's coach at Yale, Ruby Meredith, who was allegedly trying to extract a bribe from Tobin in exchange for getting Tobin's daughter into Yale.
 Tobin eventually agreed to wear a wire during a meeting with Meredith.

 THE SOCAL COACHES AND ADMINSTRATORS